Paul Martin (photographer): Commercial photographer

 From 1893 to 1909, Martin was an active member of The Linked Ring group of art photographers.
-However, in 1899 he set up a photographic firm in partnership with H.G.
-Dorrett as Dorret & Martin in Westbourne Terrace, after which he no longer had time to make street photographs.
+However, in 1899 he set up a photographic firm in partnership with Harry Gordon Dorrett as Dorrett & Martin at 16 Bellevue Road, Wandsworth Common, after which he no longer had time to make street photographs.
 His most lucrative business was portraiture and a sideline in producing button badges containing portraits of popular military figures during WW1.
 He also photographed historic events such as the funeral of Queen Victoria (1901), the great frost of 1895, and the coronation of Edward VII (1902).
 Though he sold such pictures to the press, few were published.
 He continued to photograph for recreation in the Cornwall, Brittany and Swiss landscapes.
 He closed his studio in 1926, and when his street photography started to attract the interest of collectors including Helmut Gernsheim, he gladly and cheaply sold them his remaining negatives.
-The producer of a number of inventions that improved the medium, he nevertheless died poor, in London in 1942.
+The producer of a number of inventions that improved the medium, his estate amounted to little more than £4000 when he died in Hosack Road, Balham, in July 1944.

 Legacy

 Paul Martin's work is held in major collections in England and America, and is frequently exhibited in themed exhibitions that recognise his pioneering contributions to the medium.

+A Green Plaque commemorating Paul Martin and his work, installed in 2025 at his former studio, Dorrett & Martin, 16 Bellevue Road opposite Wandsworth Common, was funded by the National Lottery Heritage Fund for Wandsworth's year as London Borough of Culture.